-Application: This rate will be applied to customers for all types of service if their monthly Maximum Measured Demand is in excess of 1,000 kilowatts (kW) per month for three or more months in a consecutive 12-month period.
+Application: This rate will be applied to customers for all types of service if their monthly Maximum Measured Demand is in excess of 1,000 kilowatts (kW) per month for three or more months in a consecutive 12-month period, but not greater than 2,500 kW per month for three or more months in a consecutive 12-month period.

-Customers billed on this rate shall continue to be billed on this rate until their monthly Maximum Measured Demand is less than 1000 kW per month for 12 consecutive months.
+Customers billed on this rate shall continue to be billed on this rate until their monthly Maximum Measured Demand is less than 1,000 kW per month for 12 consecutive months.